jantypas/PushoverSender/readme.txt

 PushoverSender is a simple command line program to send messages through the Pushover service.
-Written it go, it can be used in Linux scripts, ansimble etc.  It's similar to what could be done with curl, but a bit more flexible.
+Written in go, it can be used in Linux scripts, ansimble etc.  It's similar to what could be done with curl, but a bit more flexible.

 It comes with absolutely no warranty of any kind and I plan to deny I ever wrote such a thing :-)